 Joe Ronan reported briefly on Windsor County Sheriff's follow-up to complaints of the ATV rider from the Fay Brook Road apartments.
+He is being prosecuted on various charges.

 Approval of Minutes:

 A motion was made by Mary Gavin to approve the minutes of the June 3, 2019 regular meeting without changes.
 Kevin Gish seconded.
 The motion carried unanimously.